 This course is an interdisciplinary exploration of some of the earliest documented civilizations of human history.
 The course introduces students to the cultural histories of China, Japan, and Korea, surveying these cultures from their earliest times until they begin their transition into modernity.
 We examine how these cultures remained distinct while also participating in a single East Asian civilization by devoting attention to social values, philosophical and religious thought, political history, literature, and the visual arts.
 Readings will include some text materials, but also poems, stories, philosophical writings, and other translated materials.
 No knowledge of East Asia required.
 Requirements met: Full Writing Competency, Foundation Writing Competency, Humanities Breadth/Discover, and Global Diversity.
 PREQ: Freshman or sophomore standing; juniors or seniors by instructor permission only.
-(Fall terms, even years)
+EAS 110, 120, and 130 are offered in rotation, with at least one core course offered every fall and spring.